Fruit trees

 Unlike dragonfruit, kadushi plants can handle a hard freeze, tolerating temperatures down to roughly 20F (-7C) – the exact cold hardiness probably varies from cultivar to cultivar.
 Consequently, we can grow kadushi plants in this area out in the open in my area of North Florida., while dragonfruit would require substantial winter protection here.
 Another advantage of kadushi is that the plants are free standing, while dragon fruit is a vine that requires a structure to climb on.

 Flavor of kadushi varies from plant to plant.
 I am selecting varieties with especially good tasting fruits and naming them as cultivars.
-So far the first one I have available is variety ‘Don Knight’.
-It has good flavor and appears to be self pollinating.
+So far the first varieties I have available are ‘Don Knight’ and ‘Alachua’.
+Both have good flavor and appear to be self pollinating.
+If you want to experiment with developing the next generation of improved kadushi varieties, I also have plants available that were grown from seed of my best flavored cultivars.
+They might require cross pollination from another cultivar, so I offer a special deal if you get two or more of the seedling plants.

 ‘Don Knight’ kadushi: 3g $40